 starring: Christine McNamara, Robert W. Allen and Michael Elyanow

-Tommy and Katie, a suburban couple heads off in their car, headed to a cabin deep in the woods, for the occasional premarital sex.
-(Even if Katie wanted to go to a movie instead) Meanwhile, in a nearby mental asylum, one-handed loonie Mason escapes after crushing an orderly to death behind a door and slicing the other's head with a thrown clipboard.
+Tommy and Katie, a suburban couple, heads off in their car and parks near a cabin deep in the woods, for the occasional premarital sex.
+(Even if Katie wanted to go to a movie instead) Meanwhile, at a nearby mental asylum, one-handed loonie Mason escapes after crushing an orderly to death behind a door and slicing the other's head with a thrown clipboard.

 1 male crushed to death on a door